-- a.
-Loosen the carriage lock knob, move the motor to approximately center of table and tighten the carriage lock knob.
-(See figure 25.) - b.
-Install and tighten the saw blade as follows:

-NOTE: Make sure the larger (flange) face of each collar is next to saw blade.

-- (1) Place the inner collar on motor shaft (figure 26) with flange next to saw blade (facing outward). - (2) Install the saw blade, outer collar and shaft nut.
+- Loosen the cariage lock knob, move the motor to approximately center of table and tighten the carriage lock knob.
+(See figure 25.) - Install and tighten the saw blade as follows: NOTE: Make sure the larger (flange) face of - each collar is next to saw blade. - Place the inner collar on motor shaft (figure 26) with flange next to saw blade (facing outward). - (2) Install the saw blade, outer collar and shaft nut.
 Tighten the nut as shown in figure 27. - c.
 Rotate the arm latch handle (knob) 1/4 turn counterclockwise.
 (See figure 28.)
 Make sure the yoke clamp handle and bevel lock knob are tight.